psevestre/openid-fapi/Financial_API_WD_002.md

 1. recommends that JOSE headers for x5u and jku should not be used;
 1. recommends that the JWK set does not contain multiple keys with the same `kid`.

+### 8.10 Multiple clients sharing the same key

+The use of [MTLS] for client authentication and sender constraining access tokens brings significant security benefits over the use of shared secrets.
+However in some deployments the certificates used for [MTLS] are issued by a Certificate Authoritiy at an organisation level rather than a client level.
+In such situations it may be common for an organisation with multiple clients to use the same certificates (or certificates with the same DN) accross clients.
+Implementers should be aware that such sharing means that a compromise of any one client, would result in a compromise of all clients sharing the same key.

 ### 8.11 Duplicate Key Identifiers
 JWK sets should not contain multiple keys with the same `kid`.
 However, to increase interoperability when there are multiple keys with the same `kid`,  the verifier shall